pliu55/pram/README.md

 ## <a name="Reference"></a> Reference

-__PRAM: a novel pooling approach for discovering intergenic transcripts from large-scale RNA sequencing experiments__.
-Peng Liu, Alexandra A. Soukup, Emery H. Bresnick, Colin N. Dewey, and Sündüz Keleş. _Genome Research_ 2020 https://doi.org/10.1101/gr.252445.119
+[__PRAM: a novel pooling approach for discovering intergenic transcripts from large-scale RNA sequencing experiments__](https://doi.org/10.1101/gr.252445.119).
+Peng Liu, Alexandra A. Soukup, Emery H. Bresnick, Colin N. Dewey, and Sündüz Keleş. _Genome Research_ 2020.
+30:1655-1666

 For key results reported in the PRAM manuscript and scripts for reproducibility, please check out